Maximise your Space with these 5-room HDB Interior Design Ideas

 One of the struggles when dealing with large homes is achieving a certain level of depth.
 Indeed, planning a 5-room HDB interior design is a double-edged sword that is both a curse and a blessing.
 Thankfully, there’s an easy way to deal with the problem, which doesn’t necessarily need you to buy more stuff.

 Firstly, layering is a standard way of adding visual depth to any room in your home.
 Typically, you can begin with a set of throws over your furniture or cushions of different sizes and patterns.
 As expected, you should apply contrast to keep the balance in terms of colours and textures.
+Learn how you can incorporate textures into your 5-room HDB design by Space Factor.

 Sometimes, homeowners want to change the colour scheme, but they don’t want to buy new furniture.
 In such cases, using this layering method will solve the problem without spending a fortune on a new sofa and armchair.